mamman1010/Background-Change/README.md

 # Background-Change
-This just shows how to use a basic button listener to change the background color of a website.
+This just shows how to use a basic button to change the background color of a website.